MicrosoftDocs/PlayReady/Docs/Overview/key-and-key-ids-kids.md

 Every media file protected by PlayReady has a *PlayReady Object* (PRO), which contains several pieces of information that PlayReady needs.
 This is located in the file's *content header* which, for example, might also contain metadata for the video and audio tracks.

-Within each PRO is a *PlayReady Header*, which gives a Client the information needed to locate or acquire a license for the piece of content in which it's stored.
+Within each PRO is a *PlayReady Header*, which gives a client the information needed to locate or acquire a license for the piece of content in which it's stored.
 The PlayReady Header looks something like this:

 ```xml